 Larimer County Offices, Courts, District Attorney, and Landfill are closed on May 29, 2017 in observance of the Memorial Day Holiday.
 Critical services at Larimer County are not disrupted by closures.

 Colorado property tax law requires assessors to conduct countywide reappraisals every two years in odd-numbered years, and that a specific date, June 30th of the year preceding the reappraisal year, be used to benchmark all property values throughout the state.
-The benchmark, or "level of value", for this reappraisal is June 30, 2012.
-For the 2013 reappraisal Larimer County is using 60 months of data.
-That means our sales study period extends from July 1, 2007 through June 30, 2012.
-All sales are "time-trended" or "market-trended" up or down to the level of value date, June 30, 2012, depending on market factors in the different areas of Larimer County.
+The benchmark, or "level of value", for this reappraisal cycle is June 30, 2016.
+For the 2017/2018 reappraisal cycle Larimer County is using 60 months of data.
+That means our sales study period extends from July 1, 2011 through June 30, 2016.
+All sales are trended up or down to the level of value date, June 30, 2016, depending on market factors in the different areas of Larimer County.

-Properties that are appealed during our protest period will be reviewed and a Notice of Determination will be sent to those property owners on June 30, 2013.
-If you are satisfied with the value after this review, the process ends and your tax will be based on the value reflected in the notice of determination.
+Properties that are appealed during our protest period will be reviewed and a Notice of Determination will be sent to those property owners on June 30, 2017.
+If you are satisfied with the value after this review, the process ends and your property tax bill will be based on the value reflected in the notice of determination.
 If you disagree with the Assessor's decision, the next step will be to file an appeal with the County Board of Equalization.
-More details will be provided in the Notice of Determination that will be sent June 30, 2013.
+More details will be provided in the Notice of Determination that will be sent June 30, 2017.

-For this 2013 reappraisal, all properties are valued according to the real estate markets as they were on June 30, 2012.
+For the 2017/2018 reappraisal cycle, all properties are valued as the property exists January 1 of the current year based on the real estate markets as they were on June 30, 2016.